Topological Universality of the Art Gallery Problem: Acknowledgments

 \section{Acknowledgments}

-We are very grateful to Simon Weber for his helpful feedback on an earlier version of this paper.
+We are very grateful to Simon Weber for his helpful, detailed feedback on an earlier version of this paper.
+We are also grateful to Tillmann Miltzow for numerous helpful suggestions.
 This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant No.\txt{} DGE1745303.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.